 In 2011, Pandora added recording artist to the list releasing the song Cooter! (written with Billboard recording artist Jipsta) which reached 56 on the iTunes dance chart.
 Following up on that success she released a follow up single Nice Car!
 (Shame About Your Penis) in October 2012 which reached the top 100 in the iTunes dance sales chart.
-Pandora hit the charts in 2013 with a parody (I Knew You Seemed Shady) of Aretha Franklin and George Michael’s I Knew You Were Waiting For Me, with Billboard recording artist Adam Barta (which reached 50 on the iTunes comedy sales chart).
+Pandora hit the charts in 2013 with a parody (I Knew You Seemed Shady) of Aretha Franklin and George Michael’s I Knew You Were Waiting For Me, with Billboard recording artist Adam Barta (which reached 50 on the iTunes Comedy Chart).
 That was followed by the K-pop infused, pride anthem Different, a song that resonated to those affected by bullying.
-Her most recent song Unicorn reached the top 100 on the iTunes Sales Chart in April 2015.
+Her most recent parody song Oops I Think I Pooped reached number 2 on the iTunes Comedy Chart.